nori-dot-eco/contracts/docs/LockedNORI.md

 ERC-1820 registry

-_Registering that LockedNORI implements the ERC777TokensRecipient interface with the registry is a requiremnt to be able to receive ERC-777 NORI tokens.
-Once registered, sending NORI tokens to this contract will trigger tokensReceived as part of the lifecycle of the NORI transaction_
+_Registering that LockedNORI implements the ERC777TokensRecipient interface with the registry is a requiremnt to be able to receive ERC-777 BridgedPolygonNORI tokens.
+Once registered, sending BridgedPolygonNORI tokens to this contract will trigger tokensReceived as part of the lifecycle of the BridgedPolygonNORI transaction_